-If you’re not an accountant or a top financial expert, handling accounting as a rental property owner is typically herculean.
+If you’re not an accountant or a top financial expert, handling accounting as a rental property owner or body corporate manager is typically herculean.

 Just like any business, one wrong step with accounting can lead to the downfall or total crash of that business entity.